 Describe any adjustments or improvements that you have made in your teaching in response to this feedback.
 (1-2 pages).

 A summary of your overall SEI scores, if available.
-For questions about accessing your SEI scores, contact the University Center for the Advancement of Teaching.
+For questions about accessing your SEI scores, see the Registrar's website.

 A copy of your Student Evaluation of Instruction for one course or a representative sample of student evaluations (three individual student evaluations from a single course, maximum) in response to a personal or departmental evaluation instrument.

 Provide one letter of recommendation from a faculty member or full-time departmental staff member who is familiar with your teaching.
 This letter cannot be from a graduate student, even if that graduate student has a working title such as GTA coordinator.
 The letter must be signed.

 Optional: One letter of recommendation from a student who has had a course with you as his or her GTA.
 Only letters will be accepted; no type of evaluative summary may be substituted for the student letter.
 The letter must be signed.